-A clean environment sends the signal to your brain that you respect yourself and love yourself.
-According to Jim Kwik cleaning sends the message to your brain that you are safe and a productive person.
+On the other hand, a clean and organized environment sends a powerful signal to your brain that you respect and love yourself.
+According to Jim Kwik, self-identified brain coach, cleaning can even send a message to your brain that you are safe and productive.

 Spend Time With Love Ones